remjk/remjk/README.md

 ## Hi there 👋

+I am Reshmi Mavadi Sivadasan.
+I'm looking to develop new projects in this codespace.

+### Ideas
+- Projects using nordic thingy:53

 <!--
 **remjk/remjk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.